 Despite its relative quietness, Gennadi has become known for its Sunday beach parties with music playing in the seafront bars.
-The streets become crowded with tavernas serving Greek favorites and plenty of fresh seafood.
+The streets become crowded with traditional greek tavernas serving Greek favorites and plenty of fresh seafood.

-Mid price range hotels and villas comprise the majority of accommodation in Gennadi.
+Mid-price range hotels and villas comprise the majority of accommodation in Gennadi.

 Parts of the beach are under private ownership, owned by the respective hotels.
 The water sports centers cater not just for windsurfing but also offer jet skis and surfing boards.